 What to Eat in Jurong West: Top 3 Hawker Centre

-Jurong West was a forested area that had undergone rapid development.
-With palm oil plantations, nurseries and brickworks back then.
-The only public housing estates at that time were Taman Jurong and Boon Lay.
-Now it is one of the mature housing areas in the west of Singapore.
-So let’s explore and find what to eat in Jurong West.
+Jurong West was a forested area that had undergone rapid development with palm oil plantations, nurseries and brickworks.
+The only public housing estates then were Taman Jurong and Boon Lay.
+Now, it is one of the mature housing areas west of Singapore.
+So, let’s explore and find what to eat in Jurong West.

 Famous Hawker Centres

 What makes Jurong West, Singapore, is the hawker centres.
 They considered Hawker Centres as a part of their culture and one of their pride.
 An open-air complex is also known as a cooked food centre.
 In what to eat in Jurong West, people love the excellent food that hawker centres offer.
 What is there not to love?
 They provide Incredible food and affordable prices that the place has.
 It is also a very convenient and perfect place to catch up with friends or family.